aws-samples/amazon-aurora-labs-for-mysql/docs/provisioned/sql_perf_tuning/1-create.md

 You can also retrieve these results using performance schema which is covered https://quip-amazon.com/HCbBAcUh5scB/Performance-troubleshooting.
 (This is covered in self managed MySQL compatible instance).

-## View *slow* queries
+3 View *slow* queries

 _*View and download slow query logs using the console*_

 Lets’ view the slow query logs using the console .
 Since we ran the above script using the cluster endpoint(which points to the writer node by default), we should check the writer node logs.
-You can open the Amazon [RDS service console!](https://console.aws.amazon.com/rds/home#database:id=auroralab-mysql-cluster;is-cluster=true;tab=monitoring) and click the cluster and select the writer node.
+You can open the Amazon RDS service console (https://console.aws.amazon.com/rds/home#database:id=auroralab-mysql-cluster;is-cluster=true;tab=monitoring) and click the cluster and select the writer node.
 Once selected, under *Logs & Events* scroll down to the *Logs* section.
 You should see like below.
 [Image: Screenshot 2021-05-21 at 19.03.08.png]
 You can select the slow query log for the timeframe and *view*/*watch* it and it should look like below if opted to *view*.
 [Image: Screenshot 2021-05-21 at 19.05.49.png]